Extract QLD Body Corporate Contribution Notices to Excel

 Choose the right extraction route for the volume and risk

-Manual entry is still reasonable for a small number of notices.
-If an investor has one or two lots and a current quarter's contribution notices, a controlled spreadsheet template can be faster than setting up a more formal extraction process.
-The risk is not typing speed.
-The risk is inconsistent classification: one row coded as "levy", another as "admin", another as "body corp", with no reliable way to filter administrative fund, sinking fund, arrears or special contribution later.
+Manual entry is reasonable for one or two current notices if the column structure is fixed first.
+The main risk is inconsistent classification: one row coded as "levy", another as "admin", another as "body corp", with no reliable way to filter administrative fund, sinking fund, arrears or special contribution later.

-For manual entry, lock the column structure first.
-Enter one notice at a time.
-Check the total of the extracted rows against the notice total.
-Keep the original file name or scanned notice reference in the spreadsheet, even if the file is sitting in the same folder.
+For manual entry, enter one notice at a time, check extracted rows against the notice total, and keep the original file name or scanned notice reference in the spreadsheet.
 A small portfolio becomes messy quickly when one scheme changes manager, one notice includes arrears, and another includes an insurance line that the previous quarter did not show.

-Body corporate manager portals and ledger exports can be useful where they are available.
-They may give owners a ledger, receipt history or downloadable statement that saves rekeying.
-The limitation is coverage.
-Portal data may not include old notices, notices from a previous manager, scanned correspondence, special contribution documents, or PDFs forwarded by a property manager.
-Accountants also receive mixed client packs where each investor has downloaded records from a different manager system, sometimes alongside rental files that need a separate PropertyMe, PropertyTree or Console owner statement spreadsheet workflow.
+Body corporate manager portals and ledger exports can save rekeying where they are available.
+The limitation is coverage: portal data may miss old notices, previous-manager records, scanned correspondence, special contribution documents, or PDFs forwarded by a property manager.
+Accountants also receive mixed client packs, sometimes alongside rental files that need a separate PropertyMe, PropertyTree or Console owner statement spreadsheet workflow.

 Batch extraction fits the multi-lot and multi-manager problem.
 The schema stays fixed, while the source documents vary.
 A prompt can tell the extraction process to capture QLD-specific fields such as CTS, lot number, administrative fund, sinking fund, special contribution, due date, discount, penalty, arrears and payment reference.
 The output can then be checked against totals, contribution schedules and bank payments.